kubeshop/monokle-core/packages/create-monokle-plugin/README.md

 npm create monokle-plugin@latest my-validator -- --template validation-ts
 ```

-### Example
+### Sharing plugins

-Head over to the [Monokle Community Plugins](https://github.com/kubeshop/monokle-community-plugins) repo for an
+Head over to the [Monokle Community Plugins](https://github.com/kubeshop/monokle-community-plugins) repo to see existing
-example on how to get started with your own plugin.
+community plugins and learn how you can create and share your own.

 ## Acknowledgements